puzzle/svn2git/README.md

 # SVN-2-Git
 SVN-2-Git (svn2git) is a script to ease migration from Subversion to Git.

-### Licensing
-Copyright 2016 Stefan Rotman - Puzzle ITC GmbH <rotman@puzzle.ch>

-This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

-This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
-See the GNU General Public License for more details.

-You should have received a copy of the GNU General Public License along with this program.
-If not, see <http://www.gnu.org/licenses/>.

 ## Prerequisites
 To be able to use svn2git, the following prerequisites are assumed:
 * /bin/bash